Physical Quantities v1.0.0

 // Mass: 4535.92 g

-static constexpr Unit::Mass Unit()
+static constexpr UnitType Unit()

 Standard unit of measure for this physical quantity.
 This physical quantity's value is stored interna...